Park est. 1908

 Our Journey

-The association entered into talks with the parks department for some improvements to the park.
+In 2022 SPDNA entered into talks with the parks department for some improvements to the park.
 The area we decided to focus on is the northeast corner of the park where there was a dedication plaque commemorating Esther Wright.
-After Esther's death in 1980, Corrine Freeman, the current mayor of the city promised to honor her committment to the small animals she fed daily.
+After Esther's death in 1980, Corrine Freeman, the current mayor of the city promised to honor her commitment to the small animals she fed daily.
 Wright was the Bird Lady who tricycled throughout St. Petersburg feeding birds, squirrels, cats and seagulls.
 She was featured as part of a segment on the television series Charles Kuralt's On the Road making her famous in 1975.
 Although she lived on social security, Esther still bought food for the animals.
 During our research we were able to uncover more of her history with some help from Preserve the Burg past president Emily Elwyn and Phil Graham Jr. Landscape Architect and former president of the Waterfront Parks Foundation.
 The parks department replaced the concrete drinking fountain with a new ADA compliant /pet friendly drinking fountain.
-Our plans to enhance this area can be see below.

 Before